ntop/ntopng/doc/nedge/src/introduction.rst

 ---------------------

-In this use case we will analyze some advanced functionalities of nEdge specifically designed for a private internet connectivity provider.
-This environment is characterized by the presence of a number of internet gateways with different speeds and costs.
+In this use case we will analyze some advanced functionalities of nEdge specifically designed for a private Internet connectivity provider.
+This environment is characterized by the presence of a number of Internet gateways with different speeds and costs.

 .. figure:: img/connectivity_provider.png